Texas A&M University–Kingsville: Campus

 Texas A&M–Kingsville is located in Kingsville, Texas, just 40 mi southwest of Corpus Christi, Texas and 120 mi north of Mexico.
 Kingsville, with a population of 25,000, is home to the headquarters of the famed King Ranch and Naval Air Station Kingsville.
 The Kingsville campus of Texas A&M–Kingsville encompasses 1601 acre of land, with the bulk of activities occurring within a 250 acre main campus that consists of more than 85 buildings.

 The architecture of the main campus reflects a Spanish Mission Revival style.
 The school's first president, R. B. Cousins, decided that the campus should reflect the people and culture of the area.
 He established the tradition of having each of the buildings on campus reflect a Spanish Mission Revival style of architecture.
 Nearly every building on the campus has the red tile roofs, towers, and a curved-gable parapet.

 The first building constructed, Manning Hall, contains an eastern tower that is a stylized version of the tower at Mission San José.
 The tower on the west is a replica of the tower at Mission Concepcion.
 The curved-gable parapet represents the Alamo, the famous former mission located in San Antonio.

 In addition to the main campus, the university operates several satellite campuses around the main campus.
 This includes the agricultural research area to the west of campus, the TAMUK Rodeo Arena and livestock area to the north of campus, and the Tio and Janell Kleberg Wildlife Research Park adjacent to the northwestern entrance of the main campus on Corral Avenue.

 The university recently developed a new master plan for the campus.
 In May 2010, details of the plan were released to the public.
 This plan calls for a multimillion-dollar improvement of the current campus infrastructure along with the development of several new buildings, walkways, green spaces, and parking additions.
 In addition to new and improved structures, the campus will undergo a campus beautification project that will include new signs, lighting, landscaping, and remodeling of existing outdoor facilities.

-In addition, Texas A&M-Kingsville maintains two large research farms known as the Texas A&M University–Kingsville Citrus Center in Weslaco.
+In addition, Texas A&M–Kingsville maintains two large research farms known as the Texas A&M University–Kingsville Citrus Center in Weslaco.
 Scientists and researchers at the center seek to find innovative solutions for the global citrus industry while developing variations in citrus (such as the 'Ruby Red', 'Star Ruby', and 'Rio Red' grapefruit varieties) through cutting-edge scientific techniques.

+Poteet Hall houses the Santa Gertrudis Independent School District's comprehensive high school, Santa Gertrudis Academy High School.